tstanford/bookmark-homepage/project/feature.md

 - ~~responsive mode for mobile browsing~~

-- folder titles are jumping about in edit mode
+- ~~folder titles are jumping about in edit mode~~

+- ~~rename group~~

+- migrate project to next.js framework

+- replace reach dialog with standard one

 - edit bookmark